Charles Glen King: Career

+In New York, with his primary work at the Nutrition Foundation, King became a visiting professor at Columbia University 1942–1946 and a full professor of chemistry there in 1946–1962.
+During this time he established the Nutrition Foundation's journal, Nutrition Reviews.
+He was elected to the National Academy of Sciences in 1951.

-Apart from his work with the Nutrition Foundation, King's public service activities involved creation of the USDA's Plant, Soil, and Nutrition Laboratory in Ithaca, New York.
+In addition to his work with the Nutrition Foundation, King's public service activities involved creation of the USDA's Plant, Soil, and Nutrition Laboratory in Ithaca, New York.
 He helped establish the Food and Nutrition Board, dealing with food and nutrition problems in military and civilian populations, beginning in World War II and continuing through 1970.
 He also helped create the Food Protection Committee, the Recommended Dietary Allowances, the Protein Advisory Group, and the International Union of Nutritional Sciences.
+He became president of the International Union of Nutritional Sciences in 1960.
 He also served on the advisory council to the National Institute of Arthritis and Metabolic Diseases.
-King officially retired from the Nutrition Foundation in 1963, only to begin a second career as Associate Director of the Institute of Nutrition Sciences and a consultant to the Rockefeller Foundation.
+King officially retired from the Nutrition Foundation in 1963, only to begin a second career as associate director of the Columbia University's Institute of Nutrition Sciences and a consultant to the Rockefeller Foundation.

+Personal life and death

+King married Hilda Bainton in 1919 after his Army service.
+They had three children during his time in Pittsburgh.
+In personal life, he was remembered for his rose gardening and his religious service.
+In Pittsburgh, he attended the First Baptist Church of Pittsburgh and served on its board of directors; in New York, he attended the Riverside Church as member, deacon, and trustee; after retirement, he joined the Quakers.

+King died on January 23, 1988.